 This new measure is 1 of 3 similar measures (i.e., 2940, 2950, and 2951).
 Whereas measure 2940 addresses the level at which patients are prescribed opioids at high doses, and measure 2950 addresses patients accessing opioids from multiple sources, this measure addresses patients who meet both of these scenarios.
 Several Committee members raised the concern that it may be better to assess the performance of measures 2940 and 2950 for a few more years before implementing this measure.
 The Committee members discussed the benefits and potential unintended consequences of implementing this measure and similar measures.
 They agreed that they want to see these kinds of measures used to allow providers to become more proactive in reducing the overuse of opioids rather than penalize providers.
 One Committee member suggested changing the name of the measure because it appears to reflect negatively on providers.
 While discussing the potential to improve performance, one Committee member raised the issue of the measure's identification of significant disparities between Low Income Subsidy (LIS) patients (62.41 per 1,000 patients) in Medicare and non-LIS patients (28.09 per 1,000).
-It was noted that there should be a moral obligation to further study a disparity when it is so significant.
+It was noted that there should be a moral obligation to study a disparity when it is so significant.
 The Committee agreed that the reliability and validity of the measure are high.
-The developer and the Committee expressed that the measure could be highly useful for identifying patients and their prescribers that are, together, leading to high doses of medications for prolonged periods of time from multiple prescribers.
-They also agreed that the measure is feasible to implement because it is generated through claims data.
+The developer and the Committee expressed that the measure could be highly useful for identifying patients and their prescribers whose actions lead to taking high doses of medications for prolonged periods from multiple prescribers.
+They also agreed that the measure is feasible to implement because it relies on claims data.
 Overall, the Committee agreed that the measure meets the criteria for NQF endorsement.

-2993 Potentially Harmful Drug-Disease Interactions in the Elderly (National Committee for Quality Assurance): Recommended
+2993 Potentially Harmful Drug-Disease Interactions in the Elderly (National Committee for Quality Assurance): Endorsed harmful medication, concurrent with or after the diagnosis.

-Description: The percentage of patients 65 years of age and older who have evidence of an underlying disease, condition or health concern and who are dispensed an ambulatory prescription for a potentially harmful medication, concurrent with or after the diagnosis.
 Four rates are reported for this measure: Rate 1: The percentage of those with a history of falls that received a potentially harmful medication; Rate 2: The percentage of those with dementia that received a potentially harmful medication; Rate 3: The percentage of those with chronic kidney disease that received a potentially harmful medication; Rate 4: Total rate.
-A lower rate represents better performance for all rates; Measure Type: Process; Level of Analysis: Health Plan, Integrated Delivery System; Setting of Care: Ambulatory Care: Clinician Office/Clinic; Data Source: Administrative Claims, Electronic Clinical Data, Electronic Clinical Data: Pharmacy.
+A lower rate represents better performance for all rates; Measure Type: Process; Level of Analysis: Health Plan, Integrated Delivery System; Setting of Care: Ambulatory Care: Clinician Office/Clinic; Data Source: Administrative Claims, Electronic Clinical Data, Electronic Clinical Data: Pharmacy